 The financial markets naturally grow and contract due to changes in supply and demand.
 This constant change is caused by fundamental economic factors influencing the natural buy and sell cycle of an economy.
 This gives rise to bull and bear markets.
 A full-on bear market shouldn't be confused with shorter-term corrections of a bull market.
 It's almost impossible to predict when a bear market will occur, or how long it will last for.
 It is equally as difficult predicting the end of a bear market and this makes trading these markets especially tricky.

-The most recent bear market was during the global financial crisis, when the Dow Jones Industrial Average (which CMC Markets' US 30 is based on) fell 54% from October 2007 to March 2009.
+The most recent bear market was during the global financial crisis, when the Dow Jones Industrial Average (US 30 - Cash) fell 54% from October 2007 to March 2009.
 This bear market crash offered astute traders numerous opportunities to short sell the global index markets and individual securities.

 Source: CMC Markets' Next Generation platform.
 The bear market caused by the global financial crisis.
 For illustrative purposes only.

 Traders increase their probabilities of trading market trends by having a stringent trading strategy and capital management plan.
 This applies equally when trading both bull and bear markets.
 There are some important aspects worth considering when attempting to trade a bear market.

 The typical bear market short trade would be based on an underlying trade idea.
-This incorporates the target asset and the price a short trade should be initiated at.
+This incorporates the target asset and the price that a short trade should be initiated at.
 Shorting a market index such as the S&P 500 is a popular choice with traders as this index represents a basket of underlying stocks.
 Their popularity is founded in their accessibility for most traders as well as their technical and highly tradeable trends.
 Some traders prefer to target the underlying stocks themselves.
 Exchange-traded funds (ETFs) are marketable securities that track a basket of securities, a stock market index, bonds or a commodity.
 ETF trading usually has more liquidity and lower fees than mutual funds, making them a popular choice for traders wanting to short a bear market.
 Inverse ETFs provide a useful tool to either speculate for profit or to protect a stock portfolio.